fneum/broad-ranges/README.md

 Where in parameter space is it cheap?

-- What's the danger zone?
+- Or conversely: What's the danger zone?
 - Or are 90% of the uncertainty space within 10% of the least cost solutions?
+- These cheap areas should then be targeted with policy (e.g. drive technology learning by subsidies)
+- smoothly leads up to future work with endogenous learning in multi-horizon investment planning!

+Do I need a richer set of technologies? solar thermal, nuclear, CAES, separate hydrogen storage to fuel cell, electrolysis, gas turbine, cavern storage, steel tank?

-Whats the relation between GSA and stochastic and robust optimisation?
+What is the relation between sensitivity analysis and stochastic and robust optimisation?

+- sensitivity analysis: uncertainty wrapped around optimisation
+- stochastic/robust optimisation: uncertainty embedded in optimisation

+Alternative to sensitivity analysis?
+Embed technological learning in optimisation (Heuberger, 2017) (Lopion, 2019)

+- remaining uncertainty of learning rate, but "learning by doing" included

 Look at measure of robustness: given a cost-optimal solution for one parameter set, how expensive would it be for other cost realisations?
+A form of hedging against uncertainty.

 non-differentiality, non-continuity, penny switching (in different regions), lifting the degeneracy, flipping points